thombruce/credible-ruby-archived/README.md

 config.action_mailer.default_url_options = { host: 'localhost', port: 3000 }
 ```

+Your app will also be expected to accept and properly route requests for `[root URL]/confirm/[confirmation token]?email=[email]`.
+The `confirmation_token` and `email` params should be sent with an AJAX request to the Credible auth route.

+For example, if you have Credible mounted as `mount Credible::Engine => "/auth"`, you would make a get request to `/auth/confirm/[confirmation token]?email=[email]`.

+_This is a little complicated and not very user friendly.
+A future version will provide an engine_name to assist with Rails' URL helpers, as well as an in-built UI for handling these requests on your behalf._

 ## Contributing

 Credible is not yet accepting contributions.
 Watch this space.